Glass and metal containers giant raised $1.8bn through sale of bonds on market

 This deal is expected to cut Ardagh’s interest bill by an additional $125 million annually.

-Ardagh will continue to own 43 per cent of the partnership, called Trivium, with the OntarioTeachers’ Pension Plan holding the remainder.
+Ardagh will continue to own 43% of the partnership, called Trivium, with the OntarioTeachers’ Pension Plan holding the remainder.
 However, Trivium will be highly leveraged, having taken on $2.85 billion of debt in recent weeks.